 *Note: You will need a visa in advance to visit Afghanistan.
 Read this post to learn how to get an Afghan visa in Khorog.

 Open for Foreigners

 - Ishkashim-Sultan Eshkashim– The gateway into the Afghan Wakhan Corridor.
-This is the most common way to visit Afghanistan from Tajikistan.
+This was the most common way to visit Afghanistan from Tajikistan finally re-opened to foreigners in September 2023.
 Note that this border will sometimes close in times of disease outbreak and if the Taliban forces push closer to Sultan Eshkashim on the Afghan side.
 This border crossing is also the site of the cross-border market on Saturdays held on an island on the Panj River that technically sits on the Afghan side.
 You do not need a visa for the cross-border market and you will only need to hand over your passport to the border officer during the duration of your visit to the market.
 This market hasn’t been held for quite some time, if you may be in the area on a Saturday, ask locals about the status.

 - Khorog-Shegnan- A bridge across the Panj River connects Khorog to Shegnan.
 This border is also called Tem.
 Note that crossing here has not been recommended in the last two years because of Taliban fighting in Shegnan.

 - Kokul-Darkod- This border crossing is located about 70 km east of the Panji Poyon crossing.
 Crossing at Kokul requires a ride on a rickety boat across the River Panj as there is no bridge.
 Crossing here is not recommended for the same reasons the border at Panji Poyan is not recommended.